xveganxxxedgex/burrow_gardens/README.md

 Move AI to group area once they've been friended

 When Hero hits space next to another bunny, make the bunny face their direction

+When repopulating produce, need to ensure nothing is colliding with that position before placing it there (ensure food doesn't populate where an AI is)

 Create characters